deepakhj/cadent/docs/writers.md

          Metric StatMetric
     }

-### "You" Need To Add your schemas
+## "You" Need To Add your schemas

 Cadent could inject the schemas for you.
 But as a long time ops person, not every schema is geared towards use cases.
-The scemas presented below are what cardent expects in it's tables, so one will at least need to match them in some form For MySQL, for instance, if you wanted to do TTLs on data, you would need to partition the table to allow for easy dropping of data at the proper time (and thus some of your indexes may change).
+The scemas presented below are what cadent expects in it's tables, so one will at least need to match them in some form For MySQL, for instance, if you wanted to do TTLs on data, you would need to partition the table to allow for easy dropping of data at the proper time (and thus some of your indexes may change).
 Cassandra is a bit more tricky as the query patterns expect some element of consitency in the Primary key, but you may want different replication, drivers, and other options that make your environment happy.

-### Status
+## Status

 Not everything is "done" .. as there are many things to write and verify, this is the status of the pieces.